-In the end an important methodological remark is in order.
-The fact that in Lingua-V we use 3-valued boolean expressions and conditions may lead to a false conclusion that the development of correct metaprograms must be carried in a 3-valued logic.
-In fact, however, our conditions only "happen to look like" logical formulas, but from the perspective of Lingua-V they constitute just a category of expressions, i.e., logical terms.
-Our formulas will be two-valued, and will describe properties of conditions.
-We shall discussed them in Sec.
-Sec.
-9.3 and 9.4.
+In the end of this section two methodological remarks:

+The first remark concerns the fact that although in Lingua-V we use 3-valued boolean expressions and conditions, in D-theory we use 2-valued classical logic.
+Our conditions only "happen to look like" logical formulas, but in Lingua-V they are just terms.
+Our formulas, i.e., metaconditions, are two-valued, and describe properties of (the denotations of) conditions and programs.